Do you want to make better renders, but don't have a spare 14 hours?

 Are you having trouble achieving photo realistic results?

 It's great to have you here.
-I LOVE 3DS MAX AND VRAY!
+I LOVE 3D RENDERING ESPECIALLY 3DS MAX AND VRAY!

 The 3ds Max + Vray: 3D Photorealistic Interior Visualisation course is the highest quality course I've ever put out!
 And I'm proud to invite you to join us in the course today.
-It's the course I needed 10 years ago!
+It's the course about 3d rendering I needed 10 years ago!

 This course is perfect for anyone that wants to learn the quickest way to make high end images that sell, win awards and get published in international magazines.
 These are the exact steps I have used when working with world famous companies and featured in countless international publications.